Local Scale Invariance in Quantum Theory: A Non-Hermitian Pilot-Wave Formulation: Discussion

 A key feature enabling local scale invariance in non-Hermitian PWT is that pilot-wave dynamics is formulated in configuration space.
 Trajectories governed by the guidance equation cannot cross in configuration space, so that each point in the support of the quantum state lies on a single pilot-wave trajectory.
 Therefore, the scale factor $\mathds 1[\mathcal{C}]$ is single-valued.
 In phase space based dynamics, by contrast, multiple trajectories with different momenta can pass through the same configuration point, rendering the scale factor, and thereby the current density, multi-valued.
 This observation bears on a common criticism of PWT, namely that it privileges the configuration-space representation \cite{pauli53, heisenbop, myrvohm}.
 Our work suggests that the configuration-space formulation is not an arbitrary choice but a key structural component that makes local scale invariance possible.
 It may be said that non-Hermitian PWT trades the representation symmetry in orthodox quantum theory for local scale symmetry. \\

 Although we have considered only the electromagnetic gauge field, our work can be straightforwardly generalized to other gauge fields in the standard model by non-Hermitian extensions of the gauge covariant derivatives to accommodate local scale invariance.
 This suggests that the current standard model is an approximation to a non-Hermitian, locally scale invariant theory.
 Such local scale invariant extensions of the standard model have been proposed in the literature in various contexts \cite{rajpoop, turok14, scholz18}.
-The primary novelty of our approach lies in providing a general, fully quantized realization, which is challenging to achieve using orthodox quantum theory (see, for example, refs. \cite{codello, pagal}).
-Notably, the presence of mass terms does not affect the local scale invariance of local ratios, such as the current density and the quantum potential, in our approach.\\
+The primary novelty of our approach lies in providing a general, fully quantized realization, which is challenging to achieve using orthodox quantum theory (see, for example, refs. \cite{codello, pagal}).\\

+Our work challenges and nuances the received view that mass terms break local scale invariance.
+It shows that although mass terms may break the local scale invariance of formal quantities, physical quantities defined as local ratios -- such as the current density, the guidance equation, and the quantum potential -- always remain local scale invariant.
+This is particularly clearly brought out by the case of the Dirac equation in curved spacetime (see section \ref{dirac}).
+The Dirac equation itself is local scale invariant only in the massless case, but all the physical predictions, determined by the current density and the guidance equation, remain local scale invariant even in the massive case.
+In the subsequent paper \cite{sen26b}, we have shown that the role of mass is to set the magnitude of non-integrable scale effects. \\

 Our work suggests that it is promising to quantize the Weyl action \cite{weyl22} in pilot-wave approaches to quantum gravity.
 As of yet, quantum gravity works using PWT are solely focused on the Einstein-Hilbert action (see, for example, refs. \cite{appraisal, shtanov96, shajai3, pintu13, pintu19, sentarity}) which is not local scale invariant.
 Given the unique trajectory-dependent definition of the inner product in non-Hermitian PWT, we can expect interesting answers to issues in quantizing the Weyl action in the orthodox approach, such as ghost (negative norm) states \cite{ghost1, ghost2}. \\